Dan13681989/vscode-react-native/README.md

 `brew install ios-deploy`

-## Setting up the react-native packager
+## Setting up the React Native packager

 To use a custom port for the `react-native` packager: